- The Moscow based company estimates 2 mil. USD in revenue this year

 G&K Capital, a private equity fund launched by Pavel Goltsblat and Jan Krustkaln, is another important name on the list of investors.
 “This is the first in a series of such deals.
 It reflects well our core expertise and corresponds to one of the fund’s investment areas – fintech”, said Pavel Goltsblat.

-Radu Racu is a journalist, web content editor and digital consultant, collaborating with various platforms in Europe and North America.
+Radu Racu is a freelance journalist, web content editor and digital consultant.

-He has a strong background in business journalism, working for more than a decade for Romania’s leading financial newspaper – Ziarul Financiar.
+He has been covering business journalism for more than a decade, mainly for Romania’s leading financial newspaper – Ziarul Financiar.